 Summary : This voyage is specifically timed to coincide with the arrival of spring as the region emerges from the long and frigid winter.
 It is an exceptional time to visit the sub-Antarctic Islands and Antarctica.
 The early season marks the beginning of the wildlife migration and commencement of the breeding cycle for many species.
 In South Georgia, scenes of male elephant seals battling for control of the beaches and the intimate and beautiful courtship rituals of the albatross, will have you believing you are on the set of your very own wildlife documentary.
 To the south lies Antarctica where the ice and snow conditions are in pristine condition.
 This is an incredibly dynamic time to experience the Antarctic ecosystem.
 Penguins are returning and busy re-establishing their rookeries, breeding and nesting precious eggs.
 Over 19 days you will explore on shore in the company of expert guides – including naturalists, marine biologists, ornithologists, and adventurers as well as a resident photography professional.

 Your journey begins in the morning in the southern Chilean city of Punta Arenas.
-You will meet at the airport and fly on the schedule service to Stanley in the Falkland Islands (this flight is included in the price of your voyage).
+Meet at the airport and fly on the scheduled service to Stanley in the Falkland Islands (this flight is included in the price of your voyage).
 After a short 90-minute flight you will be met on arrival and transferred to the pier.

 Stanley is currently home to just over 2,000 residents and is reminiscent of a rural town in coastal England or Scotland.
 It is charming with brightly colored houses, pretty flower-filled gardens, a quaint cathedral and several local pubs.
 The waterfront memorial, built to commemorate the lives of the servicemen lost during the Falklands War in the early 1980s, is a sobering reminder of recent history.